-Harrison, a Republican, was President of the United States from 1889 to 1893.
+Harrison was President of the United States and was a Republican.
+He served from 1889 to 1893.

 From Mar 1881 to Mar 1887, Harrison missed 456 of 1,875 roll call votes, which is 24.3%.
 This is better than the median of 30.2% among the lifetime records of senators serving in Mar 1887.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1882-Mar 1883||401||83||20.7%||16th|

 |Dec 1884-Mar 1885||171||25||14.6%||16th|

 |Dec 1885-Mar 1886||63||22||34.9%||62nd|

 The information on this page is originally sourced from a variety of materials, including: